-Magazine introduction: The fecundity of Illinois' floodplains has encouraged Illinoisans to farm there for over 150 years; the risks are great, but so are the returns.
-Developers have also found the floodplains tempting and shopping centers and subdivisions have been planted along the banks of many Illinois rivers and streams.
+Illinois Issues introduction: The fecundity of Illinois's floodplains has encouraged Illinoisans to farm there for over 150 years; the risks are great, but so are the returns.
+Developers have also found the floodplains tempting, and shopping centers and subdivisions have been planted along the banks of many Illinois rivers and streams.
 Levees and dams provide only limited protection and have created even greater flooding downriver.
 Droughts are also common to Illinois, although the last serious one occurred nearly 30 years ago.
 Unless communities consider the possibility of drought in their water use planning, Eldorado's plight in 1980-81 could become common.

 * * *

-Seen as a set of averages, Illinois' climate seems simple enough.
-The average high temperature in the winter is in the 30s, in the summer the 80s.
+Seen as a set of averages, Illinois's climate seems simple enough.
+The average high temperature in the winter is in the 30s F., in the summer the 80s.
 More important in a state in which agriculture is the principal industry is the fact that the state receives between three and four feet of precipitation in an average year, most of it in the form of rain.

 However, as any farmer will tell you, there is no such thing as an "average" year.
 Indeed, weather in Illinois tends to be characterized by extremes, not averages.
 Of these, the extremes of flood and drought are the most dramatic, and the most destructive.

 Take floods, for example.
 Floods are common in Illinois.
-Damage from water in the state's urban areas has been averaging roughly S300 million a year in recent years, with another $50 million damage being done in rural areas, mainly to crops.
-A one-day rainfall of 5.63 inches in Chicago in 1954 caused S25 million damage—that's 25 million 1954 dollars.
+Damage from water in the state's urban areas has been averaging roughly $300 million a year in recent years, with another $50 million damage being done in rural areas, mainly to crops.
+A one-day rainfall of 5.63 inches in Chicago in 1954 caused $25 million damage—that's 25 million 1954 dollars.
 Similar floods hit the southern Chicago area and Joliet in the summer of 1981; 20,000 buildings were affected, causing damage estimated at $66 million.
-In March and April of 1979 floods caused another $48 million in damage in 29 counties along the Mississippi, Illinois and other major rivers.
+In March and April of 1979, floods caused another $48 million in damage in 29 counties along the Mississippi, Illinois, and other rivers.

 Floods are as much a social phenomenon as a natural one.
-For example, nature had evolved a complex and ingenious system of flood mitigation along Illinois' major rivers.
-When more water entered, say, the lower Illinois than the channel could accommodate, the surplus flowed into low areas along the banks —the river's flood-plain.
+For example, nature had evolved a complex and ingenious system of flood mitigation along Illinois's major rivers.
+When more water entered, say, the lower Illinois than the channel could accommodate, the surplus flowed into low areas along the banks—the river's flood-plain.
 Such overflows reduced the volume of water surging downstream, and so reduced its speed and erosive power.

 In the past, flood damages, and thus flood control projects, were concentrated in rural areas.
 The lower 80 miles of the Illinois River, for example, has been hemmed in by more than a dozen major levees (often with secondary levees behind them).
 Some of these levees are as long as eight miles, and most were built to keep dry the four to five miles of rich bottomland that lies between the present river channel and the river valley walls.

 This remodeling pales beside the work of the U.S. Army Corps of Engineers, which has built 278 miles of levees between Alton and the mouth of the Ohio on the Mississippi—a river the Corps has called, without irony, a "threat to the security of the valley."
 The Corps also is responsible for giant dam-and-reservoir projects such as Lake Carlyle (1958) and Lake Shelbyville (1963) on the Kaskaskia River.
-Combined cost of these two projects (which offer benefits besides flood control, chiefly recreation) in unadjusted dollars was $97 million.
+Combined cost in unadjusted dollars of these two projects (which offer benefits besides flood control, chiefly in the form of recreation) was $97 million.

 Yet even these investments are considered inadequate to the task.
 The Illinois State Water Plan Task Force, an interagency group set up by Gov. James R. Thompson in 1980, notes that through the 1960s and '70s the ratio of state flood control spending to flood damages was typically 20:1.
 In 1980, the ratio was 100:1.
 And, the task force goes on to say, there is a backlog of projects planned through 1995 whose initial costs alone total a quarter billion dollars.
 Federal dollars ease this imbalance somewhat, but budget trimming in Washington makes it unlikely that the feds can do more than improve a hopeless situation to a merely inadequate one.